galaxyproject/galaxy-hub/src/news/2021-02-galaxy-update/index.md

 [Galaxy Language Server and Galaxy Tools VS Extension](https://github.com/galaxyproject/galaxy-language-server/releases/tag/v0.3.2) assist in the development fo Galaxy tools wrappers inside modern code editors.

 The release 0.3.2. includes fixes and new features.
-See the [GitHub repository for details](https://github.com/galaxyproject/galaxy-language-server).
+See the [release video](https://youtu.be/MpPrgtNrEcQ) and the [GitHub repository](https://github.com/galaxyproject/galaxy-language-server) for details.
 </div>

 </div>